DAMN GOOD YOGA

 Sarrah co-created the brand, bYoga.
 As Montauk’s premiere dynamic vinyasa studio, bYoga brought creative and sometimes irreverent yoga to the East End for three wildly successful seasons. bYoga also opened two other pop up locations in East Hampton and at The Redbury Hotel in New York City.

 Recently, Sarrah took her own personal style and created a signature class for Project by Equinox called Damn Good Yoga.
 Blending hip, timely dharma, creative sequencing, playlists that run the gamut in style, and a personality all her own, Damn Good Yoga has evolved into her new passion project.
-Look for an expansion of the brand to come in 2020, beginning with Damn Good Yoga Online!
+Damn Good Yoga Online was born out of the need to get in a dynamic practice while in quarantine during the corona virus pandemic.
+Look for an expansion of Damn Good Yoga when we are allowed to gather in person once more!

 She is available for private and corporate sessions, both in New York City and The Hamptons.
 She is a proud Lululemon Ambassador and a true #showgirlyogi.